Kia Soul EV reliability & safety rating

 There's no Euro NCAP crash-test rating for the Kia Soul EV yet, but its kit and the scores achieved by other Kias suggest it’ll do very well

-It’s impossible to give a definite verdict on the Kia’s safety without independent Euro NCAP crash-test results; as of early 2020, the car had yet to be evaluated.
+It’s impossible to give a definite verdict on the Kia’s safety without independent Euro NCAP crash-test results; as of early 2022, the second-generation Soul EV has yet to be evaluated.
 However, with a full suite of active safety aids and driver-assistance systems, it promises to be a very safe car, while the innate reliability of electric motors and Kia's strong reputation also promise great dependability.